Building a Patio Cover

 But there are scenarios where that design does not work.
-Maybe your existing roof was not designed to carry the additional load of a patio roof, or maybe local building code does not allow attaching a patio roof to your existing roof overhang.
+Maybe your existing roof was not designed to carry the additional load of a patio roof, or perhaps the local building code does not allow attaching a patio roof to your existing roof overhang.
 If this is the case, these almost-free-standing patio cover plans might be the design you are looking for.

-This new patio cover roof plan replaces the ledger board (that you might attach to existing fascia) with a 4x6 beam supported by 4x6 posts.
+This new patio cover plan replaces the ledger board (that you might attach to the existing fascia) with a 4x6 beam supported by 4x6 posts.
 When the 4x6 beam is in place and supported by the 4x6 posts, the existing roof does not carry any of the weight of the new patio cover roof.

-This plan is almost free-standing, because the 4x6 beam does attach to the existing structure for stability.
+This plan is almost free-standing because the 4x6 beam does attach to the existing structure for stability.

 Assumptions: A concrete patio slab is already in place with footings (at the locations of the 4x6 posts) capable of supporting the load of the new patio cover (including any continuous snow load).
-The footings are not shown in this example, since they vary considerably depending on your location and soil composition.
+The footings are not shown in this example since they vary considerably depending on your location and soil composition.

 Tip: Purchasing 4x6 beams 22 feet long may be possible, but not very practical.
 I suggest purchasing the 4x6 beams @ 12'.
-You can cut each of them to the desired length and break the two sections in the middle of the center posts.
+You can cut each to the desired length and break the two sections in the middle of the center posts.

 The above roof detail shows the upper beam attached to the existing structure (using lag screws), with the appropriate ties, straps, and joist hangers in place.

 On the brace detail below, the beam extends past the 4x6 post 16".
-Using the Pythagorean Theorem you can determine the length (long point to long point) of the brace.
+Using the Pythagorean Theorem, you can determine the length (long point to long point) of the brace.

-Leave Building a Patio Cover and visit our Home Page
+Leave Building a Patio Cover and visit our Home Page.